-Surviving seasonal allergies while fulfilling personal and professional responsibilities is nearly impossible.
-It is understandable that a person will take antihistamines to relieve a runny nose and watery eyes.
-However, it is not safe to mix an over-the-counter allergy medication with other behavior inhibiting substances.
-For example, Benadryl and alcohol pose dangerous risks when taken together.
+Surviving seasonal allergies while fulfilling personal and professional responsibilities can be incredibly difficult.
+It’s understandable that a person may take an antihistamine like Benadryl (the brand name of diphenhydramine) to relieve a runny nose and watery eyes.
+However, it’s not safe to mix an over-the-counter allergy medication with other behavior inhibiting substances like alcohol.
+For example, there are various dangers of mixing Benadryl and alcohol.

 Mixing Benadryl and Alcohol

 Benadryl is commonly used to treat allergies, cold symptoms, and sometimes insomnia.
 Alcohol is legal and sold in many stores where a person can also buy Benadryl and other allergy medications.
 This makes mixing Benadryl and alcohol relatively easy when people assume using both at the same time is safe.
 The reality is that mixing Benadryl and alcohol can be incredibly dangerous.

 Mixing Benadryl and alcohol can cause extreme drowsiness and mental fogginess.
 This combination may cause a person to lose their balance and stumble and fall or feel heavily sedated.
 Ingesting both drugs at the same time depresses the central nervous system, which controls most functions of the mind and body like physical coordination and sensory experiences.
 Individually, alcohol and Benadryl can affect the central nervous system as well as a person’s cardiac functions.
 Drinking on Benadryl causes the side effects of both drugs to be exacerbated.

 Mixing Benadryl and alcohol is dangerous and can lead to an addiction.
 Additionally, an overdose on Benadryl and alcohol is possible and can be fatal.
 Provided below are other side effects of drinking on Benadryl.